 You Don’t Have to Accept the Decision of the Special Commissioners’ Hearing

 If either side doesn’t agree with the decision of the Special Commissioners’ Hearing, either you or the condemning authority can object to the findings by filing a written statement of the objections and their grounds with the court that has jurisdiction of the proceeding.
 Your statement must be filed on or before the first Monday following the 20th day after the day the commissioners file their findings with the court.
 The resulting case will be tried in the same manner as other civil cases.

 The Condemnation process in Texas is complicated; one mistake or missed deadline could cost a land owner thousands of dollars.
 If your property is facing condemnation, you’ll want to take the necessary steps to ensure your rights are preserved and you get a fair deal for your land.
-Contact the law firm of Dawson & Sodd, LLP to schedule a free initial consultation meeting with one of our Texas eminent domain lawyers.
+Contact the law firm of Dawson & Sodd, PLLC to schedule a free initial consultation meeting with one of our Texas eminent domain lawyers.